+Fiscal consolidation Policy aimed at reducing government deficits and debt accumulation.
 Fiscal incidence The combined overall economic impact that fiscal policy has on the economy.

 Fiscal policy Policy on taxation, public spending and borrowing by the government.
-The 12 months on which government budgets are based, beginning 1 April Fiscal year and ending 31 March of the subsequent calendar year.
+Fiscal year The 12 months on which government budgets are based, beginning 1 April and ending 31 March of the subsequent calendar year.

 Fiscal space The ability of government's budget to provide additional resources for a desired programme without jeopardising fiscal or debt sustainability.
-Fixed income bond A bond that pays a specific interest rate.
+Fixed-income bond A bond that pays a specific interest rate.
 Fixed investment/capital formation Spending on buildings, machinery and equipment contributing to production capacity in the economy.
 See also gross fixed capital formation.